 This is one of the least crowded beaches on the island.
 Also located on the southern coast, Tarpon Bay Beach boasts clear emerald-blue water perfect for swimming, soft white sand, and shells.
 An ice cream truck occasionally stops by and you may even see a dolphin or two in the water.
 Public restrooms are also available.

 Blind Pass Beach

 Blind Pass Beach is the northernmost Sanibel beach before you cross the bridge to Captiva.
 There is limited parking, but the shelling, fishing and views of Gulf of Mexico are hard to beat.
 Make sure you head down to Blind Pass Beach to catch the sunset, too.
 You won’t be disappointed.

 Once upon a time, you could only get to Sanibel by boat.
 Before pioneers settled on Sanibel in the 1800s, the island was inhabited by the Calusa Indians, then Spanish explorers and Cuban fishermen.

 The Sanibel Historical Museum and Village consists of nine historic buildings that have been moved from their original sites.
 However, each structure has been restored as closely as possible to its original aesthetic.

 At the museum, you’ll find the Sanibel Packing House and a garage housing a Ford Model T truck from 1927.
 According to the museum’s website, volunteer docents tell Sanibel tales to almost 10,000 visitors a year.

 Historic Buildings Include:

 Miss Charlotta’s Tea Room built in 1926

 Throughout the years, this building has served many purposes.
 It was built to be a gas station, but never used as one.
-It was originally used a temporary store and from 1928 to 1935, it was a tea room.
+It was originally used as a temporary store and, from 1928 to 1935, it was a tea room.
 Toward the end of its life, it was used as a private home.